- For information on how to handle waste materials during the pandemic, view Waste and Recycling COVID-19 Recommendations.

 - Examples of accepted items: microwaves, dishwashers, refrigerators, ovens, washing machines, dryers, dehumidifiers and lawn mowers.

-- $12: each computer system or TV with 18" screen or smaller (fee includes computer components)
+- $15: each computer system or TV (fee includes computer components)

 - $3 per item: Miscellaneous electronic items such as printers, CPUs, VCRs, electronic items that don't have a CRT screen/monitor